 Prison Service catering aims to provide a varied and healthy menu, which takes account of prisoner’s preferences, whilst maintaining compliance with all relevant food safety legislation.
 Catering requirements are supplied by an in-house team of various officer and civilian grades who provide meals for staff and prisoners, 365 days a year across the three prison establishments: Maghaberry, Magilligan and Hydebank Wood Young Offenders Centre and Prison.

 Expenditure on food varies from year to year, fluctuating in line with the prison population and against seasonal market factors.
-The client estimated the expenditure to be between £2 and £4million each year.
+The client estimated the expenditure to be between £2 million and £4 million each year.
 On a daily basis this translates to a budget of between £2.42 and £2.71 per prisoner to provide breakfast, lunch and dinner (each of which must offer a minimum choice of three alternatives, including one healthy choice and one vegetarian option); supper; a pint of milk per prisoner; bread and snacks for the landing areas.